Four Reasons It's Worth Paying for a Teach English Abroad Program

 1. In-Country Support from Our Partners

 InterExchange has a partner in each country we offer a program.
-Their job is to support you and provide guidance about living, working and teaching in your host country.
+Their job is to support you and provide guidance about living and teaching in your host country.
 If you have a problem and need assistance, you have a team to provide guidance and mediation, if necessary.
 They’ll go over your contract with you, which will clearly outline your working hours and responsibilities.

-2. Placement at a Vetted School and Accommodation
+2. Vetted Placements and Accommodation

-3. Pre-Departure Support & Orientations
+3. Pre-Departure Support

 Moving abroad can be overwhelming.
-There are many things to consider—visas, flights, paying bills back home, travel health insurance, immunizations and so on.
+There are many things to consider—visas, flights, paying bills back home, travel health insurance, immunizations, and so on.
 Our team at InterExchange is here to answer your questions and provide guidance about moving abroad to teach.
 Every staff member has lived and worked abroad, so we understand the challenges of such sojourns.

 4. Program Fees go into the Program